botify-labs/woopra-python-sdk/README.rst

 ::

    # set the timeout to 15seconds:
-   woopra.set_timeout(15000)
+   woopra_tracker.set_timeout(15000)

-To identify a user, you should use the <code>identify()</code> function.
+To identify a user, you should use the identify() function.
 You can choose to identify the visitor with his EMAIL, or with a UNIQUE_ID of your choice (in this case, make sure to re-use the same ID for a given visitor accross different visits).

 ::

-   woopra.identify(WoopraTracker.EMAIL ,
+   user_properties = woopra_tracker.identify(WoopraTracker.EMAIL,
       "johndoe@mybusiness.com", {
           'name' : 'Test Name2',
           'admin' : False
       }, IP_ADDRESS, # the IP address of the user
-      USER_AGENT /# the user agent
+      USER_AGENT # the user agent
     )